GP2code/India-metaGWAS/README.md

 This is the online repository for the manuscript titled **"Deciphering the Genetic Architecture of Parkinson’s Disease in India"**.
 This study represents the first largest genome-wide assessment of Parkinson’s disease in the Indian population.

 ## Data Statement
+Some of the data used in the preparation of this article were obtained from the Global Parkinson’s Genetics Program (GP2; https://gp2.org).
+Specifically, we used Tier 1 data from GP2 release 9 [DOI 10.5281/zenodo.14510099].
+Tier 1 data can be accessed by completing a form on the Accelerating Medicines Partnership in Parkinson’s Disease (AMP®-PD) website (https://amp-pd.org/register-for-amp-pd).
+Tier 2 data access requires approval and a Data Use Agreement signed by your institution.

+Parkinson's disease - summary statistics for the following studies are available via release 9 (DOI 10.5281/zenodo.14510099) GP2 Tier 1 access:
+* Multi-ancestry GWAS meta-analysis; Kim et al 2023

 ## Workflow

-1. Quality cotrol (QC) and genotype processing with IDEAL-GENOM-QC pipeline: https://github.com/cge-tubingens/IDEAL-GENOM-QC
+1. Quality cotrol (QC) and genotype processing with IDEAL-GENOM-QC pipeline: https://github.com/cge-tubingens/IDEAL-GENOM-QC (defaults ran; check README at this repository)
 2. Imputation to whole genome sequence with the Michigan imputation server
-3. GWAS with IDEAL-GENOM pipeline: https://github.com/cge-tubingens/IDEAL-GENOM
+3. GWAS with IDEAL-GENOM pipeline: https://github.com/cge-tubingens/IDEAL-GENOM (defaults ran; check README at this repository)
 4. Heritability estimation with GCTA
 5. Meta-Analysis with GWAMA
 6. MAPT haplotype analysis with haplo.stats